ifscamkes/ksifs-camkes/projects/sel4-tutorials/README.md

 2. hello-camkes-1-rpc: Demonstrates RPC from Client 1 to Echo to Client 2.
 3. hello-camkes-1-timing-rpc-call: To calculate the number of RPC Calls in 100 seconds.
 (Use ksifs-camkes/timing.sh to run it, after changing the example name to hello-camkes-1)
 4. hello-camkes-1-timing-rpc: To calculate the number of RPC in 100 seconds.
 (Use ksifs-camkes/timing.sh to run it, after changing the example name to hello-camkes-1)
+5. hello-camkes-1-paper-leak: Demonstrates that RWFM helps in preventing the paper leak from TA to students.